 “The Clinical Trials Landscape is information we want to share with the public that is derived from the proprietary database transformation underlying www.TrialScout.com,” said Dr. Irfan Khan, CEO of Circuit Clinical.
 “Our goal with these pieces is to equip patients, providers, and healthcare administrators with new insights that will help them understand clinical research as a care option and inform choices pertaining to it.”
 Craig Lipset, the former Head of Clinical Innovation for Pfizer and a current board member of Empirican Group Inc. (which owns Circuit Clinical), adds "Researchers in the pharmaceutical industry rely on great amounts of data for selecting the locations where clinical trials will be conducted at.
 TrialScout’s™ Clinical Trial Landscape Series provides new information that improve the decision-making process for study planners and in turn accelerate the development of new medicines."
 As the largest metropolitan area in the country with status as a lynchpin of academia and research, it is no surprise that New York City leads the way in the U.S. clinical trial industry, but deeper analyses indicate that size is not everything.

 In line with the size of its metropolitan area as well as being generally viewed as one of the biggest hubs for research in the country, New York City is absolutely unrivaled for clinical trials in terms of sheer output.
 A total of 54,396 clinical trials have been conducted in the New York Combined Statistical Area (CSA), roughly 10,000 more than the city with the second-highest total (Los Angeles)1,2.
-It should also come as no surprise that New York was ranked by Nielsen as the largest Designated Market Area (DMA) in the country, and similarly-ranked markets do not come close to New York’s total (Los Angeles, ranked second by Nielsen, has 43,226 trials whereas Chicago, ranked third, has 24,610)1,2,4.
+As you can see from the map below, the New York City CSA encompasses a massive area, including downstate New York, the entirety of Long Island, western Connecticut, northern New Jersey, and parts of eastern Pennsylvania.
+It should thus come as no surprise that New York was ranked by Nielsen as the largest Designated Market Area (DMA) in the country, and similarly-ranked markets do not come close to New York’s total (Los Angeles, ranked second by Nielsen, has 43,226 trials whereas Chicago, ranked third, has 24,610)1,2,4.

 Copyright © 2019 TrialScoutTM